intricatecloud/cs5356-docs/docs/getting-started/using-gh-classroom.md

 ## Troubleshooting

-Things won't always go according to plan, so chime into the class slack channel to get help, or email a TA (contact info will be in the Syllabus on Canvas).
+Things won't always go according to plan, so there's a way for you to raise questions.

+#2024-cs5356-gh-classroom - use this channel to troubleshoot and ask your question about why some of your automated tests are failing.
+While some of us may be around on Slack coincidentally, you shouldn't expect real-time assistance, but we'll try to get to you as soon as we could.